-- Vitamin K is required for the production of osteocalcin, a protein prevalent in bone that facilitates calcium crystallization and provides structure during bone formation.
+- Vitamin K is required for the production of osteocalcin, a protein prevalent in the bone that facilitates calcium crystallization and provides structure during bone formation.

 - Magnesium plays a key role in calcium metabolism and must be maintained in balance with calcium.
-When magnesium is in short supply, calcium does not make its way to the bones, but instead collects in other parts of the body, where it can cause painful conditions such as kidney stones, gallstones and gout.
+When magnesium is in short supply, calcium does not make its way to the bones but instead collects in other parts of the body, where it can cause painful conditions such as kidney stones, gallstones, and gout.